GibsonAI/mcp/README.md

 # GibsonAI MCP Server

-The GibsonAI MCP Server provides a set of "tools" to MCP Clients like [Cursor](https://www.cursor.com/), [Windsurf](https://windsurf.com/editor), or [Claude Desktop](https://claude.ai/download).
-You can use these tools to interact with your [GibsonAI](https://app.gibsonai.com/) projects, serverless databases and ready-to-use Data API using natural language commands.
+The GibsonAI MCP Server provides a set of tools to MCP Clients like [Cursor](https://www.cursor.com/), [Windsurf](https://windsurf.com/editor), or [Claude Desktop](https://claude.ai/download).
+These clients can use these tools to interact with your [GibsonAI](https://app.gibsonai.com/) projects and databases using your natural language instructions.

 You can accomplish various tasks with GibsonAI directly in your favorite IDE, for example: